 Experience Japan at its most timeless and delicious with chef Michael Cimarusti

-Limited to just 12 people to maximize our access—book soon to reserve your spot!
+Limited to just 12 people to maximize our local access!

 7 Day, 6 Nights

 The best of Kyoto, Miyazu, Ine Village, Sea of Japan

 With every step you feel Japan’s ancient Wabi-sabi sense of finding beauty in fleeting moments, transient gifts connecting you to the present.
 You take in buttery cuts of fresh sashimi, tiered-temples alongside a matcha-colored river, misty forests and mountaintop meditations.
 You’re learning from local masters as you go—all about Kyoto’s enduring art of the simplest things: tea, miso, soy, sake, calligraphy.
 Kyoto, like no place, rewards those willing to breathe in, look close, feel deeply.

 You explore with incredible company: chef Michael Cimarusti, a star of the Los Angeles food scene, whose brilliant takes on seafood have won him Michelin stars and James Beard awards.
 Michael studied in Kyoto under renowned chef Yoshihiro Murata.
 In our week together in Japan, Michael will introduce us to some of his favorites: local delicacies, markets selling the freshest ingredients, restaurants anchored in tradition and craft.
 Yes, we will be eating very, very well.

 If your idea of the perfect vacation involves slowing down and experiencing a place deeply—and if you love really good sashimi—this trip is for you.
 We take it at a village-like pace, dining in traditional restaurants, reflecting in lush gardens and staying in traditional ryokan inns.
 If you’re fascinated by ancient rituals and artisans who’ve been perfecting their crafts for centuries, join us in Japan!